stronnag/bbl2kml/tools/ser2tcp/README.md

 ## So which should I choose?

 Your choice (if you care).
-For the record, the author uses the C version on Linux and the Rust version elsewhere.
+For the record, the author uses the rust version.

 ## Usage